IAmTheTable/PEParser/README.md

 # PEParser
 A **SMALL** library I wrote for reading module exports.

+# Contribute
+Please provide helping criticism for me to learn.
+I would love to see what I can improve on.
+I do plan on adding more and more but this is it for now.

+Add my Discord: Table#0420

 # How to use
 import the library into your C++ project